 Governance, Risk, and Compliance

 Governance, Risk, and Compliance, also known as GRC, is the “security auditor.”
-Analysts performing this function identify and quantify risk, perform internal audits against generally accepted principles and best practices, and develop plans for disaster recovery and continuity.
-These professionals need a comprehensive understanding of the business because their assessment of cybersecurity risks must line up with senior management’s understanding of business risk.
+Analysts performing this function identify and quantify risk, perform internal audits against generally accepted principles and best practices and develop plans for disaster recovery and continuity.
+These professionals need a comprehensive understanding of the business because their assessment of cybersecurity risks must line up with senior management’s knowledge of business risk.

 Identity and Access Management

 IAM professionals often also serve as enforcers across the entire company.
-In this role, they need to understand the nuance of policy implementation across the entire organization.
+In this role, they need to understand the nuance of policy implementation across the organization as a whole.
 They track the latest developments in biometrics and multi-factor identification.
-And they have to be fluent in the languages of cloud architecture and myriad protocols and technologies, OpenID and OAuth, for example, usually while working with smaller staffs than other cybersecurity departments.
+And they have to be fluent in the languages of cloud architecture and various protocols and technologies, OpenID and OAuth, for example, usually while working with smaller staffs than other cybersecurity departments.
 But because the most common attack on proprietary data is user credentials, they have to be diligent in their jobs.